 - understanding business decision-making through the lens of key functional areas (strategy, marketing, operations and logistics, accounting and finance, human resources and organizational behaviour, and entrepreneurship)

 “Clinical educators must know how to coach and mentor, provide effective feedback, evaluate performance, and work with individuals to build their critical thinking and clinical reasoning skills.” – Cheryl Segaric

 Leadership and interpersonal skills

 Effectively managing people and successfully leading teams requires a wide range of interpersonal skills.
-The MHLP offers professional development workshops throughout the 12-month program.
+The MHLP offers professional development workshops throughout the 12-month and 24-month programs.
 These extra-curricular sessions cover topics that include communication, teamwork, coaching and mentoring.
-Group projects and collaborative problem-solving are embedded into the MEL courses, creating ongoing opportunities for you to practice your skills as a manager and leader.
+Group projects and collaborative problem-solving are embedded into the MHLP courses, creating ongoing opportunities for you to practice your skills as a manager and leader.

 Learn more about some of the most significant challenges being faced within the industry and how this innovative leadership master’s degree can place you in a position to address some of our world’s most pressing problems.